rbnyng/floatlambda/README.md

 ## Syntax Basics

-FloatLambda uses lambda calculus syntax with some modern conveniences:
+FloatLambda uses lambda calculus syntax (λ or \) with some modern conveniences:

 ### Lambda Functions
 ```